reitzig/ltx2any/README.md

  * Is number of target runs a target-specific feature?
  * Offer cleanall which also removes log and result
  * Compatibility of `-c` and `-d`
+ * Put a hidden file in the tmp folder.
+Check all files in the current directories for that filename and don't copy and listen to changes in those (i.e. other temp folders).
+Background: currently, multiple `-d` instances running in the same folder mutually include their temp folders in their runs; this leads to memory and runtime explosion.
  * Add extension for spell-/grammar-/stylechecker (see e.g. [here](http://dsl.org/cookbook/cookbook_15.html))
    default: no spellcheck.
 Options: log findings to file; interactive
  * Integrate lacheck or similar